README - it-journey

 - Code Examples: Runnable demonstrations

-- Data Analysis: Practical data science applications using pandas 2.0+, NumPy 1.26+
+- Data Analysis: Practical data science and exploration examples

 - Automation Scripts: System administration examples